RobertoRoos/sawIntuitiveResearchKitWiki/Timeline.md

 | 5 | 2016 | Ben Gurion Univ. | Ilana Nisky |
 | 5 | 2016 | Univ. of Naples | Bruno Siciliano |
 | 5 | 2016 | Chinese Univ. of Hong Kong | Yunhui Liu & Philip Chiu |

-You can locate all these sites on the [dVRK Google Map](https://mapsengine.google.com/map/embed?mid=z14AfgTT1a9w.ktOc3SMAsVF4).

 # Videos